TheArturthur/CoppermindScraper/Cosmere/Vorin.md

 The Ten Surges

 ## Branches and Varieties
-Vorinism is known to have at least two branches, the orthodox variety practiced by Alethkar and Jah Keved, and the more heterodox variety practiced by adherents in Herdaz.
+Vorinism is known to have at least three branches, the orthodox variety practiced by Alethkar, Jah Keved, and Kharbranth; and the more heterodox varieties practiced by adherents in Herdaz and New Natanatan.
+Vorinism has also been syncretized with other religions, such as in the Riran faith, which incorporates Vorin and Iriali teachings.

 ### Herdazian Vorinism
 Herdazian Vorinism is a heterodox variety of Vorinism which varies from the more orthodox variety.
 Little is known about Herdazian Vorinism, except that their doctrine, contrary to the orthodox, permits male literacy.

+### Natan Vorinism
+Vorinism practiced by the Natan people also varies from the orthodoxy.
+Alongside the Almighty and the Heralds, they also worship the moons, with [[Nomon\|Nomon]] as the most important.
+They believe that these moons are sentient and are able to take human form.
+A myth in their faith speaks of how their people were born when an ancient queen named [[Tsa\|Tsa]] had children with the anthropomorphization of Nomon, thus granting them their blue skin.
+Many Vorin people consider them to be "almost pagan," and question their true devotion.

 ## Culture
   Vorin woman, with covered safehand on display.